 “It is critically important for all children to see themselves reflected in the books they read,” said Erin Davison, Children’s Librarian at the Herrick District Library and a member of the Diversity Rocks the Book Planning Team.
 ‘It’s also important for ALL children to read diversely to expose them to the wider world outside of their own experiences.”

-Community volunteers serving as Guest Readers and visiting local classrooms in March has been a highlight of Diversity Rocks the Book.
-This year, Guest Readers will be available during the entire 2020-21 school year.
+Community volunteers serving as Guest Readers and visiting local classrooms is a key component of Diversity Rocks the Book.
+While the pandemic is preventing us from sending Guest Readers into the schools, we hope to reinstate this project component as soon as schools reopen to visitors.
 Stay tuned for more details.

 2020 DRB Planning Team